acgetchell/mundus-atrox/src/journals/sixth.md

 8. *Tysnera* casts Firebolt and misses.
 9. *Viker* kills a Goblin.
 10. *Wulrif* attacks the Hexed Goblin and kills it.
-11. Actius Eldritch Blasts, hits, and deals 9 damage to a Goblin, killing it.
+11. *Actias* Eldritch Blasts, hits, and deals 9 damage to a Goblin, killing it.
 12. *Geral* hits a Goblin and rocks him.
 13. I hit and kill the last Goblin, then move toward the Grick.
 14. *Tasbros* moves toward the Grick.